Mirand8/Atividade1/README.md

 # DataBase_Atividade1_Querys
-Creating Database and adding data <br>
+Creating Database logic and adding data <br>
 Using some procedures and triggers to process and show data